Associate Professor of Biology

 I am a first-generation American and first in my family to go to college, where I studied biology and conservation.
 In my career as a field based-research biologist and ethnobotanist, I have traveled throughout Asia, Europe, Africa, and the Americas.
 I can think of few experiences more rewarding than sharing the wonder of science through education.
 My goal is to teach my subjects with passion and commitment, and I hope that my students will tell me they want to learn even more.
 I focus on developing critical reading and thinking skills in my students.
 From my global experiences, I promote understanding, tolerance, and respect for cultural diversity.
 I enjoy learning and imparting the knowledge I have gained to my students.
 By sharing my love for science and learning, I expect to support the success of all my students.

-B.A.
-Biology: Environmental, Population, and Organismal.
-University of Colorado, Boulder
+BA Environmental, Population, and Organismal Biology - University of Colorado, Boulder

-B.A.
-Geography: Environmental Conservation.
-University of Colorado, Boulder
+BA Geography abd Environmental Conservation - University of Colorado, Boulder

 Areas of Specialization

-Botany (Plant Systematics, Economic Botany, Ethnobotany, Natural Products)
+Botany (Plant Systematics, Economic Botany, Ethnobotany, Horticulture, Natural Products, Plant Physiology)

 Ecology (Environmental Science, Conservation Biology, Landscape Ecology)